hashicorp/terraform-guides/operations/variable-scripts/README.md

 Before running, you should set the `address` and `organization` variables in the script to match the address of your TFE server and your organization on that server.
 The default address, "app.terraform.io", is the address of the Terraform Enterprise SaaS (aka Terraform Cloud) server.

-As mentioned above, you can also set `delete_first` variable in the script to `"true"` if you want the set-variables.sh script to always call the delete-variables.sh script first.
+As mentioned above, you can also set the `delete_first` variable in the script to `"true"` if you want the set-variables.sh script to always call the delete-variables.sh script first.
 These is also a `delimiter` value which can be set if you are setting HCL variables and need to use a delimiter different from the default semicolon (`;`).

 You must export or set the `TFE_TOKEN` environment variable, setting it to a user or team TFE token that has permission to write and delete variables in the workspace.